dpriti09/weekend-travel-ranker/README.md

 ## Installation and Running the Project
 1. Open the `.ipynb` in jupyter notebook.
-1. Install dependencies: pip install pandas
+2. Upload the "Top Indian Places to Visit" CSV file on the notebook
+3. Install the dependencies, pip install pandas, and set the path for the CSV file
-3. Run the cells.
+4. Run the cells.